Location: Dallas, TX

 - Ability to collaborate, align and manage diverse, global cross-functional matrix teams.

-- Knowledge of global clinical trial processes and regulations (US-FDA, Health Canada-ITA/CTA, and familiarity with Japan, China and South Korea).
+- Knowledge of global clinical trial processes and regulations (US-FDA, EU CE Mark, EMA, and Health Canada-ITA/CTA,).

 - Understanding of principles, implementation and maintenance of regulations.

-- Knowledge of global trial planning and management principles, and business processes.
+- Knowledge of global trial planning and management principles.

 - Demonstrates current working knowledge of all phases of clinical trial development from concept through final CSR and knowledge of operational and regulatory processes involved with clinical trials.